JoeJasinski/nginx-mtls-prototype/README.md

 ## About

 This serves as a prototype of how you can use Nginx to create an mTLS connection using TLS certificates.
 Nginx can also set a header or headers with information from the client cert, such as the Subject or the SAN, such that downstream applications can be assured that the user making the request is trusted by a common CA.

 In this example, we create a CA certificate and key pair.
 We use this CA to sign client and server certificates.
 The Client certificate has an identity baked into the SAN and is used by curl to make requests.
 In this case, the client identity is `spiffe://www.jazstudios.com/joe`.
 The server certificate is used as a TLS certificate for Nginx.
-Its
-identity is `spiffe://www.jazstudios.com/server`.
+Its identity is `spiffe://www.jazstudios.com/server`.
 The identities are provided in the SAN.

 Upon a successful request to the Nginx server, where the client has a valid certificate issued by the commonly trusted CA, Nginx will set a bunch of proxy headers that will be passed to the proxied app.
 These headers include the client certificate, the value of the client SAN (the identity), and a bunch of other client cert-related headers.
 A downstream app could consume these headers and automatically authenticate the request based on the SAN; the app can trust the value of the SAN because Nginx validated the cert and SAN at the TCP level through mTLS.

 This example is just a dummy example.
 However, it  demonstrates the idea of what is possible.
-For demonstration purposes, we set the TLS headers (client certificate, san, etc) as
+For demonstration purposes, we set the TLS headers (client certificate, san, etc).

 This example also uses the ngx_http_js_module to parse and format the SAN from the client certificate, so the downstream app doesn't need to do this step.